iconals/W95-Qemu-8GB-RAM/README.md

 After DMA is setup you can reboot and use WHPX.

 Shutdown/Reboot from windows with WHPX/KVM can be wonky when using start menu to do so.
-It is recommended to find and use reboot shutdown .com files for dos and set these up as bat files/shortcuts to avoid windows asking to scan on bad shutdown.
+It is recommended to find and use reboot.com shutdown.com files for dos and set these up as bat files/shortcuts to avoid windows asking to scan on bad shutdown.
 Instructions:

 https://support.novell.com/techcenter/tips/ant19980404.html